r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - OS and Command Line Tools are kept up-to-date (at present the CRAN check service is running macOS 11 and Xcode/CLT 12).
 - Later C/C++ compilers, different flags.
+  Apple clang 14.0.3 seems a major update, with many aspects of LLVM clang 16 having been ported.
 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 17 -- I believe the CRAN checks use a patched (by Zulu) Java 11.